 Twenty-five years old, Wilson Avenue

 M y dad got me a cheap apartment in the complex where he worked as a janitor.
 I was fifteen feet away from my childhood home, only now with a daughter.
 When I left the apartment, I could see the “ PAT BENATAR” I’d scribbled on a wall fourteen years before.
 Nearby, my tiny handprints were still idling in the sidewalk from the time I wanted to be a movie star.
-Seeing them made me feel like I’d disappointed that little person who had dreamed of going far in the world.
+Seeing them made me feel like I’d disappointed that little person who had dreamt of going far in the world.

 Our front door was right next to the kitchen.
 The doorbell was too loud; it sounded like a fire alarm.
 I would startle and drop my cup whenever it rang, which it often did.
 When you are a young single mother, neighbours come over uninvited bearing second-hand things, such as winter clothes and light fixtures and rotary phones.
 They also brought boxes and boxes of dishes, sets that were missing pieces, ones that a despised grandmother had left behind.
 Within a few weeks, I had an impressive collection, a mad children’s anthology: dinnerware scenes of sheep gallivanting, small yellow peonies, an abundance of snowflakes, cats lying in round circles, screeching roosters, malevolent bunnies chasing each other with garden tools.